Virginia Crosbie: Parliamentary career

 She sat on the Seafarers Wages Bill, British Sign Language Bill, Shark Fin Bill, Economic Crime and Corporate Transparency Bill, Health and Care Bill and the Women and Equalities Committee.

-Whilst MP for Ynys Môn she hosted more than thirty Ministerial visits to the island - including visits from two sitting Prime Ministers and raised more than £40,000 for local charities.
+Whilst MP for Ynys Môn she hosted more than thirty ministerial visits to the island - including visits from two sitting prime ministers and raised more than £40,000 for local charities.
 She also nominated and welcomed several local people to local champion receptions at 10 Downing Street.
 In 2020 - two months after her election - she offered a lift to a constituent caught out in Storm Dennis.
 The person she rescued turned out to be one of her online trolls.

 Crosbie contested the Ynys Môn seat as the Conservative Party candidate, but was defeated by the Plaid Cymru candidate Llinos Medi, coming second by just 637 votes.

 Post-parliamentary career

-Following her defeat at the 2024 general election, Crosbie was appointed as a Partner at Nuclear Capital.
+Following her defeat at the 2024 general election, Crosbie was appointed as a partner at Nuclear Capital.
+She is managing director of the Nuclear Energy Maritime Organization (NEMO), a membership-led body promoting the safe, secure and sustainable use of nuclear technologies in the maritime sector.
+She also remains active in the sector as a board director of the Nuclear Institute and chair of Supporters of Nuclear Energy (SONE).